p-grant/data_analysis_portfolio/Study_Projects/Data_Science.md

 Metadata Repository: A database specifically created to store metadata.

 Data Governance: A process to ensure the formal management of a company’s data assets.

+## Business
+A business task is the question or problem data analysis answers for business.

+ROI, or Return on Investment is essentially a formula designed using metrics that let a business know how well an investment is doing.
+- Made up of two metrics, the net profit over a period of time and the cost of investment.

+Growth per Year = Current Year – Previous Year

+% Growth per Year = Growth per Year / Previous Year

+Profit Margin: A percentage that indicates how many cents of profit have been generated for each dollar of sale.
+### Business Intelligence
+Business Intelligence (BI) is data on internal operations, the market, competitors, etc. Its goal is to make justifiable decisions.

+There is often less coding in BI, and more simple statistics than other kinds of data science.

+Its focus is one expertise and direct utility.

+## Data Analysis
+Data analysis is the collection, transformation, and organization of data in order to draw conclusions, make predictions, and drive informed decision-making.

+Key analytical skills:
+- Curiosity
+- Understanding Context
+- Having a Technical Mindset
+- Data Design
+- Data Strategy

+Key analytical-thinking skills:
+- Visualization
+- Strategy
+- Problem-Orientation
+- Correlation
+- Big-Picture/ Detail-Oriented Thinking.

+Data life cycle:
+- Plan
+- Capture
+- Manage
+- Analyze
+- Archive
+- Destroy.

+As a data analyst, you want to help create systems that are fair and inclusive to everyone.
+It is important to analyze data for bias and credibility.
+- Sampling Bias: When a sample isn't representative of the population as a whole.
+- Observer Bias: The tendency for people to observe things differently.
+- Interpretation Bias: The tendency to always interpret ambiguous situations in a positive, or negative way.
+- Confirmation Bias: The tendency to search for, or interpret information in a way that confirms preexisting beliefs.

+Structured thinking is the process of recognizing the current problem or situation, organizing available information, revealing gaps and opportunities, and identifying the options.

+Six common types of problems:
+- Making Predictions
+- Categorizing Things
+- Spotting Something Unusual
+- Identifying Themes
+- Discovering Connections
+- Finding patterns

 ### Data Analysis Process
 Six Steps: